shubh0811/THIEF-DETECTING-NOTIFIER/README.md

  👇
  ![Power Supply (3)](https://user-images.githubusercontent.com/79529647/122644262-ef1a1a00-d131-11eb-8c3c-31da8fc54f40.jpg)

 #### Now let's about the power supply which is made for the project.
-With the use of a 9V Battery, IC7805 and a switch to control the flow of voltage.
+With the use of a 9V Battery, IC 7805 and a switch to control the flow of voltage.
 As said before 7805 is used so that only +5V is supplied a head , and battery for the supply.
 ### Here is the schematic of the supply.

 ![Schematic Of The Power Supply](https://user-images.githubusercontent.com/79529647/122650390-36170800-d150-11eb-9f0c-8ce8609476d2.png)